Overview

 9

-We evaluated the effectiveness of Tracnil™, a treatment combining myo-inositol, folic acid, and vitamin D3, specifically addressing acne in women with normal hormone levels who exhibit signs of polycystic ovary syndrome (PCOS).
-Conducting a single-arm study with 33 participants, we monitored acne symptoms, hirsutism, and menstrual irregularities over the course of eight weeks, along with hormone level assessments and safety evaluations.
+We evaluated the effectiveness of Tracnil™, a blend of myo-inositol, folic acid, and vitamin D3, in treating acne among 33 overweight women with normal hormone levels.
+This single-arm study monitored acne severity, hirsutism, and menstrual irregularities over eight weeks.

 Read More